JJBong/UnityChaser/README.md

 ## Documentation
 <ul>
   The name of this simulation environment is Chaser, which is an environment that takes into account the situation where 1~N red balls follow 1~N blue balls in MxM size map.
+  The blue ball disappears as soon as it hits the red ball.
+The game progresses until all blue balls disappear.

 ## State